whalebone/wb-docs/en/resolver_changelog.rst

 Security update
 ---------------

-This update contains important security fixes for Resolver.
+This update contains a security fix for Resolver.
+For deployments where Resolver is not protected by a firewall or equivalent network controls, this update should be considered critical.
+We strongly recommend upgrading all Resolver deployments to this version as soon as possible.

 Resolver 3.5.1
 ==============